krishnakadiyala/NPAcourse/labs/bonus-labs/b-lab3.md

-## Bonus Lab 3 - Generating Reports Using NAPALM to Gather Data
+# Bonus Lab 3 - Generating Reports Using NAPALM to Gather Data

-Network Automation, and automation in general, is often equated with configuring devices faster, but as you've seen by now, it offers greater predictability and more deterministic outcomes.
+Network Automation, or automation in general, is often equated with configuring devices faster, but as you've seen by now, it offers greater predictability and more deterministic outcomes.

-On top of that, it also offers even great value when it comes to collecting data and reporting.
+On top of that, it also offers even greater value when it comes to collecting data and reporting.
 In these next few tasks, you will use Ansible modules to automate the data collection process and also dynamically generate different types of reports.

 ### Task 1 - Create directory structure